Ujwal-Nandanwar/Hack-on-Spectro-Pause/readme.md

     ```bash
     npm install
     ```
-4. Open `MathQuest` in your file manager.
-After downlaoding the package, open "MathQuest" web Application.
+4. Open the google form and download the zip file.
+Unzip the zip file and open "MathQuest" folder in file explorer.
+Run the web application :MathQuest and enjoy the game 😄.

 ## 🎮 How to Play:
 1. Start the quiz and answer the questions displayed.